gilles-maurer/Travelling_salesman_problem/README.md

 travelling salesman problem

-by Fabien MICHEL, Kilapang, Gilles MAURER
+by Fabien MICHEL, @kilaposhi, Gilles MAURER

 python project for the course of Algorithms and Data Structure in Politechnika Lodzka (Poland)